 So, how do you get enough fat when eating low carb?
 There are a number of ways to eat more fat, but when in doubt, add butter to whatever you’re eating.

 If adding salt, water, and fat doesn’t completely eliminate the induction flu, do your best to stick with it a bit longer.
 Any remaining symptoms are likely to improve within days, as your body adapts to low carb and begins using fat as its main fuel.

 If necessary, it’s of course possible to include more carbs in order to have a more gradual transition to low carb.
 This is not recommended as a first option, as it may slow down the process and can result in slower weight loss and less dramatic health improvements.8

 Avoiding transition problems like the induction flu is covered in part 3/5

 Leg cramps are not uncommon when starting a strict low-carb diet.
-It’s usually a minor issue if it occurs, but it can sometimes be painful.
-It’s a side effect of the loss of minerals, specifically magnesium, due to increased urination.
-Here’s how to avoid it:
+It’s usually a minor issue if it occurs, but it can sometimes be painful.9 It’s unknown exactly why leg cramps occur, but they may possibly be due to the loss of minerals, specifically magnesium, due to increased urination.

 - Drink enough fluid and get enough salt.
-If your mouth feels dry – and it often can when just starting a strict low-carb diet and getting into ketosis – this means you have less saliva to wash away bacteria.
+If your mouth feels dry – and it often can when starting a strict low-carb diet and getting into ketosis – this means you have less saliva to wash away bacteria.
 This can result in bad breath, so make sure to drink enough.

 - Use a breath freshener regularly.
 This can mask the keto smell.